 - Using our experience with Community Food Connection in our supply chains – We are now working in partnership with our global produce supplier Flamingo to turn surplus food from packhouses into soup which is distributed free of charge to schools in Kenya.
-The scheme launched in March 2019 as a pilot, has now been rolled out to two schools in Naivasha, Kenya, and is currently feeding 2,000 children each day.

 UK own label suppliers 2019/20

 We are also proud to announce that for the second year running, 11 of our largest branded suppliers have published their food waste data.
 General Mills, Kellogg, Mars and Princes all published data for their global operations and two more suppliers have committed to extend the scope of their reporting to cover their global operations.

 To view the detail of each of our largest branded suppliers, please see the documents below.

 In September 2019, 12 of our ROI suppliers that represent over 30% of fresh food sales also adopted Sustainable Development Goal 12.3 and committed to measure and report on their food waste data on an annual basis.
 They have now published their food waste data for their own operations for the first time.